Omagh inquiry told pace of disclosure ‘must increase’

 Mr Greaney stressed that the inquiry was not constrained by any other previous proceeding, investigation or review in its eventual findings.

-That comment came in advance of the written submission from Northern Ireland Secretary Hilary Benn which Mr Greaney said contains a reference to a “relatively low bar of plausible argument” on four out of 10 grounds of preventability of the bombing which had been considered by a previous judicial review.
+That comment came in advance of the written submission on behalf of Northern Ireland Secretary Hilary Benn which contained a reference to the judicial review which led to the formation of the inquiry.

+At that time, a judge accepted that four of 10 grounds under consideration gave rise to a plausible argument that the bombing was preventable.

 Addressing concerns raised by survivors and victims that relevant documentation will be declared “missing”, Mr Greaney said any such claim “will be subject to the most intense scrutiny by the inquiry”, including demands around information on the search efforts and expectations of material being recovered.